Exopandora/ShoulderSurfing/README.md

 # Troubleshooting #

-**Optifine:** Set "Render Quality" to "1.0x" for Shader Pack "(internal)" and switch back to Shader Pack "OFF"
+**Optifine:**
-**BetterCombat:** Set "Enable 1PP Crosshair" to "false" and "Override Mod Crosshairs" to "true"
+≥ 1.15: The crosshair will not render in 3pp because of compatibility issues ≤ 1.14: Set "Render Quality" to "1.0x" for Shader Pack "(internal)" and switch back to Shader Pack "OFF" **BetterCombat:** Set "Enable 1PP Crosshair" to "false" and "Override Mod Crosshairs" to "true"

 # FAQ #